 The only way companies and individuals can truly protect themselves from these threats is through education and good judgment.
 Employees should be offered training to learn how to identify these kinds of scams.
-Individuals should use good judgement and scrutinize any and all requests for sensitive information.
+Individuals should use good judgment and scrutinize any and all requests for sensitive information.

 A good rule of thumb is to think about why the person emailing, calling, or texting you is requesting the information and what harm could be done by releasing it.
 Before clicking on any link in an email, text, or website, examine the source and make sure it is legitimate.
 If possible, stop and investigate the source before taking any further action.

 Remember, only you can prevent social engineering!

-If you're interesting in learning more about how imageOne can help with secure printing and document workflow, we'd love to talk.
+If you're interested in learning more about how imageOne can help with secure printing and document workflow, we'd love to talk.
 Simply schedule a free, 15-minute call with us and an imageOne expert will be happy to help you!